Powered by HuraTips.Com

 However, if you plan ahead, you can time your meal or set it up beforehand (such as storing ready-made vacuumed meats to be thrown in the water) with very little effort.

-Temperatures for sous vide cooking vary from recipe to recipe and may change according to the time of cooking and the size of your meat cuts.
-Due to its low temperature, there is usually close to no discernable difference between a couple of hours difference.
+The water temperatures for sous vide cooking vary from recipe to recipe and may change according to the cooking time and the size of your meat cuts.
+Due to its low-temperature cooking, there is usually close to no discernable difference between a couple of hours.

 For example, chef J. Kenji López-Alt epitomizes the flexibility of sous vide cooking through his instructions for turkey breast:

 As you can see, sous vide cooking allows for big customization changes depending on your preference.
 And so, we recommend referring to the recipe of your choice and experimenting based on textures that work for you.